Determine the Best Record Maching Method for Your Use Case

 Virtual External ID

-AppOps Release virtual external ID (VEID) allows you to upsert records without having to know or define any Salesforce external ID fields or specify fields in AppOps Release as part of AppOps Release composite external IDs.
-During initial deployment to an empty destination org, the AppOps Release VEID manager captures source record IDs and creates associations between source and destination record IDs.
-Then, the AppOps Release VEID manager tracks any subsequent deployments of the same record IDs between any of your orgs.
+Release virtual external ID (VEID) allows you to upsert records without having to know or define any Salesforce external ID fields or specify fields in Release as part of Release composite external IDs.
+During initial deployment to an empty destination org, the Release VEID manager captures source record IDs and creates associations between source and destination record IDs.
+Then, the Release VEID manager tracks any subsequent deployments of the same record IDs between any of your orgs.

 New users have a much quicker time to deployment, less ramp up effort, less frustration, and reduced learning curve.
 Experienced users can simplify their data set model and streamline their deployment performance.